 1. They Should Not Starve

-Fruits are naturally good monitors of our health but when it comes to ulcer patients, nothing can beat a sweet ripened watermelon.
+Fruit is naturally a good monitor to our health but when it comes to ulcer patients, nothing can beat a sweet ripened watermelon.
 So, if they end up staying too long in a meeting, the market, etc. and they miss the appointed time lunch, watermelon is a great thing to have before the main deal.
 It makes peace with the stomach first, then the main food can stomp in without causing any harm.

 Also, if it’s time for fasting, the second thing they should eat immediately after breaking their fast is watermelon, water being the first.
-It’ll healthier for them to make watermelon a daily habit.
-My momma never makes the mistakes of breaking her fast without watermelon for she knows the kind of consequences that follows are something she does not enjoy.
+It’ll be healthier for them to make watermelon a daily habit.
+My momma never makes the mistake of breaking her fast without watermelon for she knows the kind of consequences that follows are things she does not enjoy.